 - Potential underlying structural injury: bone fracture, tendon rupture, organ perforation.

 This may be spontaneous.
 However, it may require:

 - Clamp/suture (for arterial bleeders).

-Do not forget analgesia; this is not only humane but facilitates the remainder of management.
+Do not forget analgesia; this is not only humane but facilitates the remainder of the wound management.

 - Topical: tetracaine-lidocaine combinations can be used to good effect on wounds in children, even if just to allow infiltration of local anaesthetic.